zhou-yg/tarat/packages/create/README.md

 Then follow the prompts you see in your terminal.

-For more information about Tarat, visit tarat.run!
+For more information about Tarat, visit [tarat.run](https://tarat.run)